SAP/yeoman-ui/README.md

 ![](screenshot.png)

 ## Description
-Provide rich user experience for Yeoman generators using VSCode extension or the browser.
+With the Application Wizard extension, you can benefit from a rich user experience for yeoman generators.
+This extension allows developers to reuse existing yeoman generators and provide wizard-like experience with no development efforts.
 The repository contains three main packages:
 * **Frontend** - The Application Wizard as a standalone vue.js application.
-* **Backend** - The backend part which communicate with Yeoman and the system.
+* **Backend** - The backend part which communicates with Yeoman and the system.
 Runs as a VSCode extension or node.js application.
 * **Yeoman example generator** - Example generator to show usages and test the platform.

 ## Requirements